Need a mask? Many states have required the use of face masks when out in public spaces so we put together all the info we have in one convenient post!

 FACE MASK WITH FILTER POCKET

 Many people have been looking for masks with a pocket to add a simple filter -paper coffee filters, HEPA vacuum bags, etc. For vacuum bags, \be careful which ones you use.
 Choose the ones made with polypropylene not fiberglass.
 Quick tip: reusable grocery bags are made of polypropylene so you can cut them up to use as your filter!
-Here is a free pattern to make a mask with a filter pocket.

 DONATE MASKS